 For the rollout of these pediatric vaccines, the government updated its website, vaccines.gov, which lists nearby sites with vaccines in stock, to include information on the youngest children a particular site will vaccinate.

 Should a child wait until a 5th birthday to get vaccinated with an older kid vaccine?

 As we explained in our guide to the Pfizer/BioNTech vaccine for kids 5 to 11 years old, waiting leaves your child unprotected — and it’s not a given that the higher dose of the older kid vaccine is necessarily better.
 Multiple experts similarly told the New York Times that parents of 4-year-olds shouldn’t delay vaccination.

 It’s important to remember that vaccine doses are age-based because kids and younger people have more energetic immune responses.
 Unlike with medications, physical size is irrelevant for vaccines — so parents of kids who are big for their age don’t need to worry that their children need to get a larger dose.

 Should little kids receive an older kid dose if they turn 5 before their second or third shot?

-    Yes.
-As with the Pfizer/BioNTech vaccine for kids 5 to 11 years old, the CDC says children should receive the appropriate vaccine based on age on the day of vaccination.
-That means switching to an older kid vaccine for a second or third dose if a child has a birthday between doses.
+The CDC usually recommends that people get the appropriate vaccine based on age on the day of vaccination, which would mean moving to an older kid vaccine for a second or third dose if a child had a birthday between doses.